 The Jensen brothers wanted to pursue the P66 design on the basis that it was in the true tradition of ‘their’ company.
 They were out voted and the rest is history.

-Neither of them were in robust health and they took this opportunity to resign from the company.
+Neither of them was in robust health and they took this opportunity to resign from the company.
 A few months later Eric Neale, who had influenced all the Jensen car designs from 1952 onwards also resigned.

 The end of an era but the start of one which would ensure that the Jensen marque would be remembered for evermore via its Italian designed Interceptor and FF models.